appbaseio/Docs/content/docs/data/import/from-shopify.md

 ![Connect screen](https://i.imgur.com/d4Ts7VE.png)

-Once synced, appbase.io will also track for automatic updates to products and custom collections (any additions, changes or deletions) and keep your appbase.io data updated.
+Once synced, ReactiveSearch will also track for automatic updates to products and custom collections (any additions, changes or deletions) and keep your ReactiveSearch data updated.

 ## Products

-Shopify Products are synced to appbase.io by default.
+Shopify Products are synced to ReactiveSearch by default.
 However, you can choose to turn them off.

 ## Smart Collections

-Smart collections and their associated products are synced to appbase.io by default.
+Smart collections and their associated products are synced to ReactiveSearch by default.
 However, you can choose to turn them off.

-`Note:` Appbase.io doesn't support automatic updates to smart collections, i.e. additions/removals of products within a collection.
+`Note:` ReactiveSearch doesn't support automatic updates to smart collections, i.e. additions/removals of products within a collection.
 This is a limitation within Shopify itself.
 If you rely on smart collections for filtering products, you should re-sync the data instead.

 ## Custom Collections

-Custom collections are synced to appbase.io by default.
+Custom collections are synced to ReactiveSearch by default.
 However, you can choose to turn them off.

 ## Product-Collection Relationships

-Product-collection relationships (aka Collects) aren't synced to appbase.io by default.
+Product-collection relationships (aka Collects) aren't synced to ReactiveSearch by default.
 If you intend to create a filter by collections for your products, you should turn them on.

 ## Meta Fields

 Metafields in Shopify allow associating additional information to a resource's Shopify schema.
-When you sync metafields, appbase.io will sync metafields associated with collections and products.
+When you sync metafields, ReactiveSearch will sync metafields associated with collections and products.
 You can learn more about metafields over [here](https://shopify.dev/docs/admin-api/rest/reference/metafield).

 `Note:` Metafields API doesn't support bulk requests and being prone to Shopify's API limits, is slower to sync for larger datasets (> 10,000 products).
 We recommend using Named Tags instead.